 When looking for advisors, make sure they are skilled in working with small business/dental practices.
-If you use an advisor who does not deal with dental practices on a regular basis, you may end up paying to help educate the advisor and possibly pay again through lost income for outdated or inaccurate advice.
+If you use an advisor who does not deal with dental practices on a regular basis, you may end up paying to help educate the advisor and possibly pay again through lost income or legal entanglements because of outdated or inaccurate advice.